 "The internship has given me a much better understanding of the field and really helped me in my interviews.
 You will get hands-on experience in the lab and by assisting the doctor.
 You will also be exposed to many of the unique challenges of a private practice and will know what to expect upon graduation from dental school."

-The internship program is for one year and requires a full-time commitment Mondays - Thursdays.
+The internship program begins in July and lasts for one year.
+The position requires a full-time commitment Monday through Thursday.
 We look for someone who is seriously interested in dental school as expressed by either having already completed the Dental Admission Test or by having it scheduled in the coming months.